Pedalbox

 Previous Design

-The previous design had various issues while performing maintenance on the pedals, including brake fluid leaks, wobbly pedals, and awkward bolt locations.
-I reconfigured the brake cylinders into an 'underslung' orientation, providing more favourable packaging, brake line routing, and brake fluid reservoir location.
-My design changes utilize a combination of metal and composite parts to reach an ergonomic, light-weight design that mounts into the floor of our car to eliminate heavy steel pedal rails.
+The previous design had various maintenance-related issues, including brake fluid leaks, wobbly pedals, and awkward bolt locations.
+I reconfigured the brake cylinders into an 'underslung' orientation, providing more favourable packaging, brake line routing, and fluid reservoir location.
+My design changes utilize a combination of metal and composite parts to reach an ergonomic, light-weight design that mounts into steel rails using easily accessible nylon patch bolts and welded nuts.

 All of our pedalbox components are mounted from a frame consisting of two flat 7075-T6 aluminum profiles, mounts for pedal shafts, and spacers.
 This is designed specifically to ease manufacturing while maintaing structural rigidity, optimizing load paths for forces upwards of 10kN.